vuetifyjs/vuetify/packages/docs/src/pages/en/components/selects.md

 #### Custom text and value

 You can specify the specific properties within your items array correspond to the text and value fields.
-By default, this is **text** and **value**.
+By default, this is **title** and **value**.
 In this example we also use the **return-object** prop which will return the entire object of the selected item on selection.

 <example file="v-select/prop-custom-text-and-value" />